Instant Pot Copycat Rubio’s Pinto Beans

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Dried beans are a wonderfully low-glycemic food, and this is a great dish for any phase of the South Beach Diet, but beans like this are probably too high in carbs for low-carb dieters.
+This Copycat Recipe for Rubio’s Pinto Beans is a great dish for any phase of the original South Beach Diet, but beans like this are probably too high in carbs for low-carb dieters.

 Find More Recipes Like This One: